Gabrieliam42/GitHub_Following_Equity/README.md

-# GitHub Following Followers Fairness
+# GitHub Following Followers Equity

 This Python script has been compiled as a executable file and works on Windows operating systems.